Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[English Language Partners](https://www.englishlanguage.org.nz/)</strong>, Auckland, New Zealand<br/>
 Role: Job Mentor<br/>

-Helping improve communication between New Zealand employers and new migrant employees (Worktalk and F2F English for Employees programs).
+Sharing my experience and feedback with participants of 1) the Worktalk program that is designed to help improve communication between New Zealand employers and new migrant employees from other cultures and 2) the F2F English for Employees program that focuses on communications in the workplace

 &nbsp;